 (ii) Promoting and actively supporting the employment of global human resources.
 The Group is promoting the recruitment of foreigners residing in Japan.
 In addition, in April 2021, we established COPRO VIETNAM CO., Ltd., a local subsidiary in Vietnam, as a solution to the shortage of human resources in the construction industry, and we are preparing to accept in Japan human resources from overseas.
 As of March 31st, 2022, there are 38 foreign employees, or 1.7% of all employees, but we will wait for the novel coronavirus to subside before further promoting recruitment.
-As of April 1st, 2022, the Group does not have any foreign managers, but in line with the promotion of biring foreigners and the expansion of business via the Vietnamese subsidiary our goal is to train one or
+As of April 1st, 2022, the Group does not have any foreign managers, but in line with the promotion of hiring foreigners and the expansion of business via the Vietnamese subsidiary, our goal is to train one or

-- hiring foreigners and the expansion of business via the Vietnamese subsidiary, our goal is to train one or more foreign managers by the end of March 2025. - (iii) Appointing managers with consideration for a balance between hiring mid-career professionals and hiring new graduates.
+(iii) Appointing managers with consideration for a balance between hiring mid-career professionals and hiring new graduates.